adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-live-validation-is-problematic.md

 There are easier and better ways to improve forms.
 We can shorten forms by removing superfluous fields.
 And we can split long forms up using the [One Thing Per Page]() design pattern.

-As long as we ensure our forms have sufficient labelling&mdash;and as long as we ensure errors are easy to fix (with clear messaging)&mdash;users will have little trouble.
+As long as we ensure our forms have sufficient labelling&mdash;and as long as we ensure errors are easy to fix&mdash;users will have little trouble.
 Validating `onsubmit` avoids many problems and keeps the experience consistent, familiar and friendly.

 <!--
 E.g. blur tab error issue https://www.wayfair.co.uk/v/checkout/authentication/register